 |Tuition Fee Options

-IACA will offering the following discounts on both of the tuition fee options for the Summer Academy 2019:
+IACA will offer the following discounts on the tuition fee for the upcoming Summer Academy:

 This scheme remains valid until revocation.
 It may be modified or superseded by later schemes at any time.
 More information can be found here.

-The ninth annual Summer Academy will take place from 28 June to 5 July 2019.
+The tenth annual Summer Academy will take place from 26 June to 3 July 2020.

 In integrating theory and practice, the programme equips participants with a deeper understanding of the intricacies of corruption, tools to assess best practices and cross-sectoral challenges, and frameworks to devise durable anti-corruption strategies.